vuongducphuong/documentation/content/applications/sales/sales/products_prices/prices/pricing.rst

 ==============================================================

 Odoo has a powerful pricelist feature to support a pricing strategy tailored to your business.
-A pricelist is a list of prices or price rules that Odoo searches to determine the suggested price.
+A pricelist is a list of prices or price rules that Leansoft searches to determine the suggested price.
 You can set several criteria to use a specific price: periods, min. sold quantity (meet a minimum order quantity and get a price break), etc.